Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

 ```

  - •	Airport_ID: This column represents the Airport_ID for each passengers.
-Below is the SQL code used to create and update the column;

-- Do Airline Passenger Satisfaction Levels Fluctuate Based on Travel Patterns?

 - This analysis aims to determine whether airline passenger satisfaction levels fluctuate based on travel patterns over time.
-Identifying trends in satisfaction can provide valuable insights into passenger behavior, service quality, and external factors that may influence customer experiences.

-Understanding these patterns allows airlines to make data-driven decisions to enhance customer satisfaction.
-For example, if satisfaction levels decline during high-traffic periods—such as holidays or peak travel seasons—airlines can optimize staffing, improve service offerings, or adjust flight schedules to better accommodate passenger needs.

-Additionally, recognizing trends in satisfaction can help airlines refine their marketing and operational strategies, proactively addressing common passenger concerns before they lead to dissatisfaction.
+Identifying trends in satisfaction can provide valuable insights into passenger behavior, service quality, and external factors that may influence customer experiences.Recognizing trends in satisfaction can help airlines refine their operational strategies, proactively addressing common passenger concerns before they lead to dissatisfaction.

-In summary, analyzing variations in passenger satisfaction over time enables airlines to improve service quality, efficiently allocate resources, and enhance the overall travel experience.
-This insight is particularly valuable for major airlines, as it plays a crucial role in maintaining brand reputation, fostering customer loyalty, and staying competitive in the industry.
+- Group passengers by age range (e.g., 18-25, 26-35, etc.) and count the number of satisfied customers in each group.

 ```SQL
 SELECT